AlibabaCloudDocs/ecs/intl.en-US/Quick Start for Enterprise-Level Users/Implement high availability by using Server Load Balancer.md

     -   During Layer-4 listening, requests are directly forwarded to the backend server and headers are not modified.
 After requests of clients arrive at the Server Load Balancer listener, the Server Load Balancer servers establish TCP connections with backend ECS instances through the backend ports configured for listening.
     -   In principle, Layer-7 listening is a way of implementing reverse proxy.
 After requests of clients arrive at the Server Load Balancer listener, the Server Load Balancer servers establish TCP connections with the backend ECS instances, namely to access the HTTP backend servers through the new TCP connections again instead of directly forwarding packets to the backend ECS instances.
     Compared with Layer-4 listening, Layer-7 listening requires an extra step of Tengine processing.
-Therefore, the performance of Layer-7 listening is not so good as that of Layer-4 listening.
-In addition, Layer-7 listening performance may be deteriorated by such factors as insufficient number of client ports and too many backend server connections.
+Therefore, the performance of Layer-7 listening is not as good as that of Layer-4 listening.
+In addition, Layer-7 listening performance may be reduced by such factors as insufficient number of client ports and too many backend server connections.
 If high performance requirements are raised, Layer-4 listening is recommended.

 -   **Prepare backend servers**